edergernot/PaloCertRenew/README.md

 # PaloCertRenew
-Scripts for automation of certificate renewal and deployment to Paloalto Firewall
+Script for automation of certificate renewal and deployment to Paloalto Firewall Shellscript that uses Certbot to renew the certs, generate PKCS12 Files, imports that to palo and commit.